-You must prep the refrigerator so that it is ready to move.
-Empty the contents from the appliance before cleaning all of the surfaces with a baking soda and water mixture.
+It would help if you prepped the refrigerator so that it is ready to move.
+Empty the contents from the appliance before cleaning all surfaces with a baking soda and water mixture.
 If you have any ice in the freezer, you can melt it with a hairdryer.
 Then turn off the fridge for at least eight hours before the move.

 Any lingering moisture can get absorbed by placing activated charcoal inside of the unit.